ryanbathurst/DHCU-notebook/2018-01-08-Crowd-Outline.md

 2.OpenStreetMaps
 - How does it compare to Google Maps?
-- Exploration of how it capture a more human experience?
+- Exploration of how it capture a more human experience